daattali/shinyjs/README.md

 me](https://deanattali.com/contact).
 However, because of the high volume of support emails I receive daily, I can only provide support for a fee (as part of my [Shiny consulting](http://attalitech.com/)).

+## Support

+Free support is available on StackOverflow, RStudio Community, and Twitter.

+I'm unable to provide free support because of the volume of requests I receive. **If you really wany my personal help, please visit https://xscode.com/daattali/shinyjs to hire my services.**

 ## Motivation & alternatives using native Shiny